About NOVIC and Our Collaborators

 Variety Trials

-NOVIC collaborators will conduct vegetable variety trials on certified organic ground, at research stations and on cooperating organic farms.
-Trials will include the five crops in NOVIC breeding programs and additional crops chosen by farmers regionally.
-(Washington state farmers have chosen beets)
+NOVIC conducts vegetable variety trials on certified organic ground, at research stations, and on cooperating organic farms, using the mother-daughter trailing method adopted from international agriculture.
+Trials include the five crops in our breeding programs and one additional crop chosen by farmers regionally.

 Organic Breeding